 An optimization regarding the pulse and the cooling time durations can be fundamental for the definition of the hybrid device operation mode in a more detailed model.
-In this framework, the magnets have suitable to drive the fission system.
+In this framework, the magnets have

 This simple analysis has to be better detailed but could highlight the possible compatibility between a high magnetic field tokamak and a molten salt fission blanket in order to start to gain experimental confidence with a simple fusion fission coupled system with increasing level of criticality.